conjurdemos/chef-conjur-tomcat/README.md

 "dustinops:variable:demo/tomcat_policy/api_key"
 ```

-We ran the policy with the collection 'demo', so that is our namespace.
+We applied the policy with the collection 'demo', so that is our namespace.

 This is how it breaks down.